Walking the Essex Sunshine Coast: Discover Tendring on Foot

 -

-Detail from a pamphlet reporting on the trials of several women in 1618, showing how the popular press depicted female witches (courtesy of the British Library C.27.b.35).
-Witchcraft Beliefs Step into the Shadows of History Explore the Tendring Witch Heritage Trail*, an immersive journey through the stories of those affected by the Essex witch trials of the 16th and 17th centuries.
+Step into the Shadows of History Explore the Tendring Witch Heritage Trail, an immersive journey through the stories of those affected by the Essex witch trials of the 16th and 17th centuries.
+Featuring sculpted benches, informative displays, and augmented reality experiences across Manningtree, St Osyth, Harwich, and Walton-on-the-Naze, the trail brings the past to life in a powerful and thought-provoking way.
 Read more…

 -